 Sue was diagnosed with coeliac disease whilst undertaking her Masters Degree to become a dietitian.
 It changed her career path – but she believes only for the better!
 Since being diagnosed with coeliac disease, Sue has maintained a strong commitment to educating people with special dietary needs.

 Sue’s passion for promoting good nutrition extends beyond the research field.
 She has written eleven cookbooks of which the first three were self-published best-sellers.
-Included in this impressive range is her cookbook, “Gluten Free Cooking” published by Penguin Books has won the “Best Health and Nutrition Cookbook in Australia” Gourmand (Cordon Bleu) Cookbook Awards.
+Included in this impressive range is her cookbook, “Gluten Free Cooking”, published by Penguin Books, which won the “Best Health and Nutrition Cookbook in Australia” Gourmand (Cordon Bleu) Cookbook Awards.
 Fuelled by her absolute belief that a dietary condition is an invitation rather than an obstacle to good eating, her collection of recipes proves that having a dietary condition, such as gluten, FODMAP or lactose intolerance, coeliac disease, fructose malabsorption or irritable bowel syndrome does not mean having to miss out on the delights and adventures of a good food life.
 Sue regularly performs cooking demonstrations on stage at food festivals and Expos, showcasing her gluten free and low FODMAP diet delights in an engaging and informative style.

 Sue was also the Event Organiser for the biggest Gluten Free Food Expo held in Australia.
 First run in 2006, it broke records at Melbourne Exhibition Centre for attendance figures for a first-time show, with over 10,000 people attending in one day.
 The Show is run annually, showcasing all great tastes, gluten free from over 100 Exhibitors.

 Sue is a passionate, enthusiastic advocate for promotion of good nutrition and good bowels!